 In 1889, phosphate was discovered in Dunnellon.
 Primarily used as a fertilizer, the extracted well brought a glut of prospectors to the area.
-Backroads through the state were originally constructed by limestone, a direct waste product of the third-largest industry in the state.
+Backroads through the state were originally constructed with limestone, a direct waste product of the third-largest industry in the state.
 Eventually, the mines were drawn out, causing settlers to use their efforts elsewhere to make ends meet.
 Innovation was the solution to paying the bills.
-This mindset was passed down from generation to generation, resulting in creations still used by the entire world.
+This mindset was passed down from generation to generation, resulting in creations still being used by the entire world.

 There are many great inventions from the Sunshine State.
 Here are five that Florida is most well known for and that have made big impacts nationwide.